 For further information, please contact the Campus France office for the country in which you are situated, or you can contact the institution at which you would like to study directly.

-You will indeed be exempted from the requirement to take the TCF (Test de connaissance du français – French Knowledge Test) for the preliminary admission application if you pass the Test d’évaluation du français (TEF – French Proficiency Test), organised by the Paris Chamber of Commerce and Industry, and obtain at least 14/20 in the test of written expression.
+You will indeed be exempted from having to take the TCF (Test de connaissance du français – French Knowledge Test) for the preliminary admission application if you pass the Paris Chamber of Commerce and Industry’s Test d’évaluation du français (TEF – French Proficiency Test), and obtain at least 14/20 in the test of written expression.

 You will also be exempted from the requirement to take a French test if you come from a French-speaking country or a country in which French is an official language (provided that you have completed all your secondary education in French-language institutions).